Research

 We study massive stars using different techniques: imaging, spectroscopy, and astrometry; from the ground and from space; in the ultraviolet, optical, and infrared; and we are interested in the stars themselves, the clusters and associations they belong to, whether they are still close to the other stars they were born with or have been ejected as runaway stars, and in the interstellar medium located around them and on the path their light follows to reach us.
 We concentrate on the use of large-scale surveys to achieve our goals and for that purpose we contribute to their design, execution, calibration, and pipeline writing.

 Our papers: Look for Jesús Maíz Apellániz in the ADS or in astro-ph.
+Look for Gonzalo Holgado Alijo in the ADS or in astro-ph.

 The project we have spent more time on since 2002: